informatics-isi-edu/chaise/docs/dev-docs/style-guide.md

    }
    ~~~~

-- Branding text (Chaise) is white, also set in appheader.css:
+- Branding text (Chaise) is white, also set in navbar.css:

    ~~~~
    .navbar-inverse .navbar-brand {